 - In the foreground, and partnering Gwen, the wonderful George Martin, who died not one year ago, and whom we met at Jacob’s Pillow in the summer of 2010 along with his wife Ethel, also a killer Jack Cole dancer.
 These people practiced an art form that is now lost.

-- Don’t get me started on those great costumes.
+- The great costumes.
 The hats!

 Like this?
 Read more: